Synthintel0/MyGirlGPT/README.md

 * Selfie Generation: Your AI girlfriend is capable of generating photorealistic selfies upon request, powered by [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ## Roadmap
+* Long-Term Memory: Enable MyGirlGPT to "remember" conversations long-term, which will enhance the depth and continuity of your interactions.
-* Video Capability: Soon, your AI girlfriend will be able to send you videos of herself, further enriching the interaction.
+* Video Messages: Your AI girlfriend will be able to send you videos of herself, providing a more immersive and engaging experience.
-* Discord Integration: Connect your AI girlfriend to Discord, expanding the platforms where you can interact with her.
+* Discord Bot: Connect your AI girlfriend to Discord, expanding the platforms where you can interact with her.
+* LLM for SD prompts: Replacing GPT-3.5 with a local LLM to generate prompts for SD.
+* Switch Personality: Allow users to switch between different personalities for AI girlfriend, providing more variety and customization options for the user experience.

+## FAQ
+1. **Q:** How much vram would you recommend to run this locally?

+   **A:** The system requires approximately 36GB VRAM, with 15-17GB for the LLM Server, 7GB for the TTS Server, and 11GB for the stable diffusion webui.
+2. **Q:** Why cherry refuses but still send pictures?

+   **A:** Sending pictures depends on your message, and for now we won't consider Cherry's opinion.
+So what you see is her rejecting your request, but you will still receive the photos.
+Next version, send picture will base on cherry's opition.
+Once Cherry says no, you will not get the picture.
+This will make her like human more.

 ## Contributing
 We welcome pull requests.
 If you plan to make significant changes, please open an issue first to discuss them.